camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

     <spring.boot.version>2.7.4</spring.boot.version>
   </properties>
   ````
-and in the dependencies section:
+And in the dependencies section:

 ````
     <dependency>